 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-American Airlines has published a new offer which sees that airline offering a 25% bonus to AAdvantage members who choose to convert IHG Rewards Club points or World of Hyatt points into miles through 31 October.
+American Airlines has published a new offer which we last saw in October 2020 and which sees the airline offering a 25% bonus to AAdvantage members who choose to convert IHG Rewards points or World of Hyatt points into miles.

 - To qualify for this offer, you must initiate the AAdvantage mileage conversions with participating eligible hotel partners, and be in good standing in the AAdvantage program

 - Register and initiate your conversions by 11:59 p.m.
 CDT on June 30, 2021, for your conversions to count toward this promotion

 - The name in your AAdvantage account must match the name in your participating eligible hotel partner account

 - Conversions completed before registration don’t count toward this promotion

 - You can convert multiple times with multiple hotel partners